Kremlin-ordered truce is uncertain amid mutual mistrust

 “When Russia announces cease-fires, in the way Russia conducts war, there are usually ulterior motives,” she said.
 “Historically, what the Russian government and Russian military usually do when they announce a cease-fire is to use it as a tactical opportunity, to just take a breather or gain a little bit of space.”

-Meanwhile, the U.S. was due to reinforce its support for Ukraine on Friday by announcing nearly $3 billion in military aid — a major new package expected for the first time to include several dozen Bradley fighting vehicles.
+Meanwhile, the U.S. reiterated its support for Kyiv on Friday by announcing a new $3.75 billion military assistance package for Ukraine and its neighbors on NATO’s eastern flank.
+The latest tranche of assistance will for the first time include Bradley armored vehicles for Ukraine.

+The armored carrier is used to transport troops to combat and is known as a “tank-killer” because of its anti-tank missile.
+White House National Security Council spokesman John Kirby said the Bradleys will be particularly useful to Ukraine in ongoing fighting in largely rural areas of eastern Ukraine.

 On the streets of Kyiv, some civilians said Friday that they spoke from bitter experience in doubting Russia’s motives.

-“Everybody is preparing (for an attack), because everybody remembers what happened on the new year when there were around 40 Shahed” Iranian drones, said capitol resident Vasyl Kuzmenko.
+“Everybody is preparing (for an attack), because everybody remembers what happened on the new year when there were around 40 Shahed” Iranian drones, said capital resident Vasyl Kuzmenko.
 “But everything is possible.”

 At the Vatican, Pope Francis said he was sending wishes from his heart “to the Eastern churches, both the Catholic and the Orthodox ones, that tomorrow will celebrate the birth of the Lord.”
 Speaking to thousands of faithful gathered in St. Peter’s Square for the Epiphany feast day, Francis said, “In a special way, I would like my wish to reach the brothers and sisters of martyred Ukraine,” and prayed for peace there.